BodenmillerGroup/cytoviewer/README.md

 # imageBrowser

-An multi-channel image browser for R
+An interactive multi-channel image viewer for R